 Texas Mineral Interest & Oil Royalty Rights can be Complicated to Track and can be Lost if Trustees, Executors, and Guardians Are Not Honest

-This transfer made many families rich as the demand for oil and gas has increased from the late 19th Century to the present.
+Originally, the State of Texas held the interest to all mineral rights unless specifically granted to someone.
+However, in 1866 the law was changed through a constitutional provision, that allowed surface land owners to separate and sell their mineral interests separately from the surface rights.
+This transfer made many families rich as the demand for oil and gas increased from the late 19th Century to the present.
 As oil and gas production began and expanded in Texas and throughout the United States, mineral rights started to be viewed and transferred independently of the surface rights.

 According to Texas property law, two different forms of rights exist in real property including surface rights and mineral rights.
 Surface rights refer to any structure erected above the surface or sub-surface structures that do not exceed a certain depth, as well as rights to use all surface property surrounding structures in accordance with state, federal, and local law.
 Mineral rights refer to mineral substances below a certain depth and the way in which they are preserved, explored or extracted.
 These mineral substances can include natural gas, oil, or any other substance in common use today that can be mined or otherwise extracted from below the surface.